WBEM employs several mechanisms to ensure secure access to its data:

 The provider implementation for the MOF class accesses system data in the Solaris OS

 In general, if a MOF class definition contains a Provider qualifier, the provider implementation usually makes RBAC authorization checks.
 If the MOF class definition does not contain a Provider qualifier, the CIMOM takes the following actions:

 Stores the instances of that class in the WBEM persistent datastore

 Checks the ACL that controls access to the name space for the class to ensure that access is granted

 The WBEM server writes audit records for certain events during processing.
 For example, the WBEM server writes audit records whenever client authentication succeeds or fails, and whenever an operation that modifies user information is executed.

 The WBEM server uses the underlying Solaris Basic Security Module (BSM) to write its audit records.
-You must enable the BSM auditing mechanism (bsmconv) in the Solaris operating environment on the WBEM server to ensure that audit information is recorded.
+You must enable the BSM auditing mechanism (bsmconv) in the Solaris OS on the WBEM server to ensure that audit information is recorded.
 This command is described in bsmconv(1M).

 The WBEM server writes log records to the WBEM log for particular security events.
 Two examples are when an authenticated session for a client is established and when an authorization fails.
 You can review the WBEM log in the Solaris Management Console Log Viewer, which is described in Chapter 9, Troubleshooting.